 Since 2000, Iíve spent a good deal of time traveling, reporting and studying in Africa.
 In 2002 and 2003, I lived in Accra, Ghana on a hill overlooking the city's Independence Square.
 More recently, I've spent considerable time in Uganda.
 In addition to working as a journalist in Africa, I also consult for non-profit organizations and for foundations.
 In 2003, I cofounded the Africa operations of Journalists for Human Rights, a media training organization.
-Since 2007, I've consulted for the Gates foundation on challenges in African agriculture, health and media.
+From 2007-2009, I've consulted for the Gates foundation on African agriculture, health and media.
 Under grant from the U.S. National Science Foundation (NSF), I studied the emergence of computer science as an academic discipline in East Africa from 2013-2016.
 Articles and lectures based on this field research is forthcoming.

 In 2011, I began teach at Arizona State a seminar on technology, development and sub-Saharan Africa.